Welcome to Theatre Texts from the Lowlands

 Promotion and workshops in Austria and France

-In a first phase we are focussing on the German language area.
-For this we are working with two Austrian partners, Schauspielhaus Graz and Uni-T. This cooperation takes various forms: in June 2018 we invited a number of Flemish and Dutch theatre makers/dramaturges to the DramatikerInnenfestival in Graz to investigate possible collaboration.
+In a first phase we focused on the German language area.
+For this we worked with two Austrian partners, Schauspielhaus Graz and Uni-T. This cooperation took various forms: in June 2018 we invited a number of Flemish and Dutch theatre makers/dramaturges to the DramatikerInnenfestival in Graz to investigate possible collaboration.
 In March 2019, Dutch Performing Arts and Flanders Literature supported several authors in their participation in a translation workshop organised by Uni-T that took place in Retzhof.
 The following authors participated: Benjamin Van Tourhout, Annet Bremen, Iona Daniel and Timen Jan Veenstra.
-On 15 and 16 June 2019, together with our Austrian partners, we will be organising six staged text theatre lectures during the DramatikerInnenfestival in Graz.
-These lectures will be given by local directors and actors and are coordinated by Schauspielhaus and Uni-T. The lectures are intended for theatre professionals (directors, dramaturges, press, publishers …).
-The authors of the six texts will be present and given the opportunity to explain their work and make new contacts.
+On 15 and 16 June 2019, together with our Austrian partners, we organised six staged text theatre lectures during the DramatikerInnenfestival in Graz.
+These lectures were staged by local directors and actors and coordinated by Schauspielhaus and Uni-T. An audience of theatre professionals (directors, dramaturges, press, publishers …) followed the lectures.
+The authors of the six texts were present and had the opportunity to explain their work and make new contacts.

 A committee was tasked with selecting these six texts.
 On the Flemish side, after long deliberations, Peter Anthonissen, Evelyne Coussens, Karel Vanhaesebrouck and Ditte Pelgrom arrived at a longlist of ten works.
 Criteria were text quality, time frame (only texts written in the last ten years), the autonomous status of the text and the potential in the German language area.
 In addition, they had to be texts that had not previously been translated into German, and which had not yet found their way into the German language area.
 The Austrian partners chose three texts from this list of ten.
 On the Dutch side, Dutch Performing Arts coordinated the selection.
 In the Netherlands, a reading committee of Het Toneelschrijfhuis made a first selection of stage texts, which were translated into German.
 Subsequently, 25 experts (journalists, dramaturges, directors, etc.) were asked to supplement this selection with stage texts they found relevant to the German language area.
 The final choice was made by the Austrian partners.

 The winner of the 2018 Toneelschrijfprijs playwright award was selected in any case.
-This resulted in a selection of six texts that would receive a full translation into German:
+This resulted in a selection of six texts that received a full translation into German: